JaviAZ/DQS/Readme.txt

 	-add validation checking to inputs
 	-spaces after first names in tutees.csv
-	-tutor degree isnt taken in account when assigning groups -viewTutorGroup which is found in tuteesMeth.py is used in the tutee() method to display the list of tutees and also in the tutor() method.
-However, it reads "The other members of your tutor group are:" which doesn't make sense if it's used in the tutor() method.
+	-tutor degree isnt taken in account when assigning groups
 	- random layout changes

 Fixed: